 - generally feeling sick and run down.

 You might notice some big changes in the sorts of things you do or don’t do.
 After a big loss, some people feel like doing a whole lot of nothing.
 They can have trouble finding the energy to keep up with day-to-day life.
+They might not want to see their family and friends, or withdraw from doing things they enjoyed.

 How long will this go on for?

 It might be helpful to think of grief like the ocean.
 Sometimes the power of the ocean is so strong you can feel out of control.
 Other times it feels manageable and you are able to drift along with the waves.
 The pain of grief can come in huge waves, smaller waves or sideways waves.
-Sometimes there might be waves you didn’t see coming, and sometimes there are periods of calm between waves.
+Sometimes there might be waves you didn’t see coming, and sometimes there are periods of calm between the waves.

 What else should I look out for?